MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 [!INCLUDE[server-web-server-instances-upgrade](../developer/includes/server-web-server-instances-upgrade.md)]

-### Platform versus application update
+### Platform versus application upgrade

-A platform update doesn't change the application.
-It involves converting your databases to the new platform and recompiling the existing extensions to ensure that they're compatible with the new platform.
+A platform upgrade doesn't change the application.
+It involves converting your databases to the new platform and recompiling the existing extensions to ensure that they're compatible with the new platform ans reinstalling them on the tenant.

 An application update involves: